Celebrity stalking, 140 characters at a time? That seems to be the premise behind a planned Twitter-based television show:

 If this TMZ-patterned concept tanks, maybe they can repurpose it by selling it to C-SPAN as a Congressional online reality show.

-Category: Celebrity, Politics, Social Media Online, TV
+Category: Celebrity, Internet, Politics, TV

 | Permalink | Trackback |